Udūqko

 The symbol seen on the header page of this website is a cosmogram which describes a system in which all points of information are interconnected, except for one outlying string of data that exists outside the system.
 This outlying string is Uduqko.

-Hassim's work is deeply influenced by his upbringing in Durban and his experience of living in South Africa.
+Hassim's work is deeply influenced by his upbringing in Durban and his experience of living in South Africa as a person of South African Indian heritage.
 He is aware of how colonialism suppressed indigenous knowledge systems and imposed Western epistemologies, leading to the loss of cultural heritage.
-His work aims to bridge these gaps, connecting people to the cosmos while acknowledging the importance of different cultural knowledge systems
+His work aims to bridge these gaps, connecting people to the cosmos while acknowledging the importance of different cultural knowledge systems.